tetsushijp/AEP-Hands-on-Labs/labs/media/Journey Orchestration/Exercise1-Events.md

     ![Demo](./images/fieldseyepayloadev.png)

-12. Note down the `eventID` as you'll need it in the last exercise to test your configuration.
+13. Note down the `eventID` as you'll need it in the last exercise to test your configuration.

     In this example, the `eventID` is `e133bb4d5075fe9e0356b2136d6413c723d05d146831c6d165d70a5a0dc4a6b8`.

     You've now defined the event that will trigger the Journey we're building.
 Once the Journey is triggered, the geofence-fields like City, Country, Name, Latitude and Longitude will be made available to the Journey.

-    As discussed in the use-case description, we then need to provide contextual promotions that depend on the weather.
-In order to get weather information, we'll need to define an external data sources that will provide us with the weather information for that location.
-We'll use the `OpenWeather`-service to provide us what that information, as part of exercise 2.

 ---